 Unlike Venice, where each country names their own curatorial team and selects architects to participate, the Chicago Architecture Biennial’s artistic directors invited 140 designers from more than 20 countries.

 Worldwide, it is also rare for other international biennials to place such an emphasis on engaging the local community with architecture.
 Chicago is unique in its outreach to students, which is an integral part of the mission.
-CAF was once again named the Biennial's Signature Education Partner and in 2017 will introduce 15,000 youth and teachers to the Biennial.
-CAF is providing field trips, family festival days, teacher trainings, teen ambassadors, teen workshops, teacher and student resources for self-guided field trips, and the public self-guide brochure.
+CAC was once again named the Biennial's Signature Education Partner and in 2017 will introduce 15,000 youth and teachers to the Biennial.
+CAC is providing field trips, family festival days, teacher trainings, teen ambassadors, teen workshops, teacher and student resources for self-guided field trips, and the public self-guide brochure.

 The 2017 Chicago Biennial also partnered with six local museums and institutions to establish community anchor sites and expand the impact and presence of the Biennial in Chicago neighborhoods.
 The Beverly Arts Center, the DePaul Art Museum, the DuSable Museum of African American History, the Hyde Park Art Center, the National Museum of Mexican Art and the National Museum of Puerto Rican Arts and Culture are hosting programs and exhibitions around the topic of Make New History.

 Additional exhibitions produced in parallel with the Biennial can be found throughout the city.
-CAF's exhibition, Between States—50 Designers Transform Chicago's Neighborhoods, is one example.
+CAC's exhibition, Between States—50 Designers Transform Chicago's Neighborhoods, is one example.
 It demonstrates the Biennial's "Make New History" theme with 50 community-based design solutions that transform underappreciated and underperforming spaces in Chicago into rejuvenated civic anchors.